 Routes to becoming a teacher

 has a huge amount of information about how and where to train.
-They are responsible for setting the standards for qualified teachers and for accrediting teacher training providers
+They are responsible for setting the standards for qualified teachers and accrediting teacher training providers.

 The undergraduate route

 The undergraduate route combines your chosen BEd, BA or BSc degree with Qualified Teacher Status (QTS).
 To gain entry to an undergraduate course, you must have:

 - at least two A-levels or equivalent

 - at least one A-level or equivalent in a National Curriculum subject.

 Most courses equip you for primary teaching, but there are also some undergraduate secondary programmes.
 Full-time courses last three or four years.
 For more information, contact your local university or visit www.ucas.com.